maykar/plex_assistant/README.md

 ## Home Assistant Conversation Setup

 To use Plex Assistant with Home Assistant's conversation integration simply add both the code blocks below to your configuration.yaml file.
-Using the conversation integration will work with any of the languages from the table above.
+Using the conversation integration will work with any of the languages from the table above. **This will not enable Google Assistant support, this is only for HA's built in voice assistant**.

 **Note**: If you already have an `conversation:`section in your config just copy and paste everything after `conversation:` into that section or if you already have an `intents:` section in the `conversation:` section copy everything under `intents:` and paste it into the `intents:` section: